What Is Lock Rekeying?

-One of the most common questions I get asked is, “Can you change my locks?”
+One of the most common questions our residential locksmiths get asked is, “Can you change my house locks?”

-And, yes; I can.
+And, yes; we can.
 But new hardware is expensive and isn’t usually not necessary.

-More often what the customer wants and needs is what we in the locksmith industry call a rekey.
+More often what the customer wants instead of a house lock change is what we in the locksmith industry call a rekey.

 Lock rekeying is the process of replacing the pins within a lock so that the existing lock no longer works with an old key.
 The lock will now open using a new, different key.
 Rekeying locks allows you to keep your existing hardware, while providing the necessary security to ensure no one else has the key to the property.